0cjs/sedoc/docker/image.md

 The `--no-cache=true` or `--no-cache` command-line option to `build` will always rebuild all images.

-"Changed" lines are detected by comparing the line in the Dockerfile to the line recorded in the cached image that was created from the same parent.
-The rules for determining whether the line is changed are as follows:
+"Changed" commands are detected by comparing the line in the Dockerfile to the line recorded in the cached image that was created from the same parent.
+The rules for determining whether the line is changed are as
+follows:

+- Only changes in _commands_ and their arguments can invalidate the cache;
+  Dockerfile comments are ignored.

-* Any line that is textually different from the line recorded in the cached image (even if just a comment or whitespace difference) is considered changed.
+- Any command that is textually different from the line recorded in the cached image (even if just a whitespace difference) is considered changed.
+But:

+- Syntatic differences at the Dockerfile level do not count as changes if they leave you with the same command and arguments.
+E.g., all of the following are the same, and changing any one to any other will not invalidate the cache.

+      RUN echo hello
+      RUN    echo hello
+      RUN ["echo", "hello"]
+      RUN ["echo",   "hello"]

+  But note that adding a second space between the words in `echo hello` in the first two examples above _will_ invalidate the cache.

 - Other than for the commands discussed below, nothing else is checked.
   In particular, the output of commands is not considered so that `RUN date >build-date` will always use the cached image after the first build.

+Commands with semantic invalidation checking:

 * `ADD`, `COPY`: Checksums are generated for the applicable source files in the current context and compared against the checksums recorded in the